 CAS Responsible Leadership

-- Become an inspiring leader and implement fairness-based leadership in order to maximize the team’s commitment and performance
+- how fairness-based leadership maximizes the team’s commitment and performance

-Executive from major corporations liable to launch or manage a business unit or a company, or take over the management of a family business
+Executives from major corporations liable to launch or manage a business unit or a company, or take over the management of a family business.

-Engineer, doctor, or researcher who wish to improve his managerial skills and his ability to innovate
+Engineers, doctors, or researchers who wish to improve their managerial skills and propel their ability to innovate.

 - Improve capacity to manage a team through fair and effective leadership, to develop and innovate business that contributes to the evolution of one's career and increases employability.
 This is the case in large companies (intrapreneurship)